Cancer takes too much from too many of us, with one in two Australians diagnosed with cancer by the time they turn 85.

 By taking part in the Marilyn Jetty Swim, you will be helping to raise vital funds for reducing cancer risk through community education, supporting South Australians through their life-changing cancer diagnosis, and investing in the research that will save lives.

-Since its inception in 2014, the Marilyn Jetty Swim has raised $670,000 to enable Cancer Council SA to support those in our community impacted by cancer.
+Since we first began in 2014, the Marilyn Jetty Swim has raised $820,000 to enable Cancer Council SA to support those in our community impacted by cancer.

 With your fabulous support as 50s bombshell Marilyn, Cancer Council SA can be there every minute, every hour, every day, and make sure no one has to go through cancer alone.